randrianiaina/chat/blueprint.md

 ## Overview

 This document outlines the features and design of the real-time chat application.
 The application allows users to sign in, create conversations, and chat with each other in real-time.
-It also includes features like typing indicators and user presence.
+It also includes features like typing indicators, user presence, tipping, and message reactions.

 ## Features